 1. Visa Requirements:

-As of 2024, Nepal provides visas to almost all countries excluding Nationals; Nigeria, Ghana, Zimbabwe, Eswatini, Liberia, Ethiopia, Palestine, Iraq, Somalia, Syria, Cameroon, and Afghanistan, who are not eligible for visas on arrival and have to apply through Nepali embassy or other way.
+As of 2024, Nepal provides visas to almost all countries, excluding Nationals of Nigeria, Ghana, Zimbabwe, Eswatini, Liberia, Ethiopia, Palestine, Iraq, Somalia, Syria, Cameroon, and Afghanistan, who are not eligible for visas on arrival and have to apply through the Nepali embassy or another means.

 2. Altitude Awareness: